wchowdhu/textual-entailment-recognition/README.md

 # Textual Entailment Classification using Transfer Learning and Data Augmentation

-Kaggle has initiated a competition, [Contradictory, My Dear Watson](https://www.kaggle.com/c/contradictory-my-dear-watson/overview), to challenge machine learning practitioners to build a system that automatically classifies how pairs of sentences are related from texts in 15 different languages.
-The aim of this capstone project is to create a multi-class classification model using transfer learning and data augmentation.
+Kaggle has initiated a competition, [Contradictory, My Dear Watson](https://www.kaggle.com/c/contradictory-my-dear-watson/overview), to challenge machine learning practitioners to build a system that automatically classifies how pairs of sentences are related from texts in 15 diverse and under-represented languages.
+The aim of this capstone project is to create a multi-class classification system to detect entailment and contradiction in multi-lingual text using transfer learning and data augmentation.

-The final model yields an accuracy of 94% on the test dataset with a top 3% ranking currently in the leaderboard.
+The final model yields an accuracy of 94% on the test dataset with a top 3% ranking in the leaderboard during the competition.

 The final report with model visualizations and validation plots can be accessed [here](https://github.com/wchowdhu/udacity-capstone-project/blob/main/report/report.pdf).